 UFC Fight Night 111 Betting Odds

 One thing that stands out about the Fight Night 111 betting situation is this card does not have many evenly-priced matches.
-There are a lot of heavy favourites and large-ish underdogs.
+There are a lot of heavy favorites and large-ish underdogs.
 With so many lopsided matches, there should be some places to find value if you do your homework and find someone who is underrated or someone else who is overrated.

 Here’s what the major MMA bookmakers have on offer this weekend.